vasquez-cs/School_District_Analysis/README.md

 <img src="https://user-images.githubusercontent.com/107224632/177878138-2d8298f0-5740-4c57-9fb6-adb994ea76f5.png" width=80% height=80%><br />
 *Figure 1B: district_summary_df Output after using NaNs for Thomas High School 9th grade math and reading scores*<br />

-* In the district_summary_df we can see there was a slight in the post NaNs fix
+* In the district_summary_df we can see there was a slight decrease in the post NaNs for the percentage passing math, reading and overall
   * this is due to not formatting correctly, but if we round the % passing math, reading and overall passing to whole numbers, there wouldn't be a difference as those three values in the post fix would round to the whole number and match the original district_summary_df output

 <img src="https://user-images.githubusercontent.com/107224632/177879160-21db6f62-f84c-4527-9a9a-ec60a09c9a7d.png" width=80% height=80%><br />